jronallo/starterdeck-node/README.md

 wget --directory-prefix ~/.pandoc/dzslides https://raw.githubusercontent.com/paulrouget/dzslides/master/template.html
 ```

-See the addition to the first comment here: <https://github.com/paulrouget/dzslides/issues/52>
+See the addition to the first comment here for more information on this: <https://github.com/paulrouget/dzslides/issues/52>

 ## Customization

-Edit assets/_custom.css.scss using the SCSS syntax.
+Edit assets/stylesheets/_custom.css.scss using the SCSS syntax.

-Edit assets/custom.js to add custom JavaScript.
+Edit assets/javascripts/custom.js to add custom JavaScript.

 ## Sass

 This project uses Sass and provides some mixins for some common slide styles.
-You can see them in assets/_starterdeck.css.scss
+You can see them in assets/stylesheets/_starterdeck.css.scss

 ## Presenter Mode